Tag Archives: collections

 Summer Reading!

 Summer’s almost here!
 The library has added 30 new titles to our print browsing collection, and another 30 (including many non-English titles) to our collection of e- and audiobooks (go/overdrive/).
-These books are available for borrowing by the entire College community, so enjoy the copious Vermont sun with some lemonade and a new book!
+These books are available for borrowing by t……Continue Reading Summer Reading!